jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ## 28. Appendix D: Complete Opcode Reference Table

-The 418-opcode catalog organized by primary function.
-Items marked with sub-opcode hex values explicitly set their CPI sub-opcode at offset +6; items without entries inherit the sub-opcode from a parent class default.
+The 416-opcode catalog organized by primary function.
+The "Sub-op" column shows the CPI sub-opcode value placed at AP2Cmd `[+0x06]` (and therefore appearing on the wire immediately after the 2-byte wire opcode) when the encoder writes one.
+A "—" entry means either (a) the operation does not write a value at `[+0x06]` and the field carries a class-default value, or (b) the wire bytes after the opcode are opcode-specific (for example, TLV data, as with `0x4640`).
+See §7 and the per-opcode entries in §6 and §12 for body shape.

 ### 28.1 Point I/O Operations (0x02xx, 0x04xx)